MileHacker Logo

 Driving Laws & Conditions

-Thailand operates on left-hand traffic.
+Thailand functions on left-hand traffic.
 Helmets are mandatory for motorcyclists and passengers.
 Speed limits typically stay between 60-80 km/h on main roads, lower in populated areas.
-Main roads on Ko Lanta Yai usually have pavement, but quality varies.
+Main roads on Ko Lanta Yai usually have pavement, but quality is not consistent.
 You may encounter potholes, uneven surfaces, or loose gravel, especially on less-traveled routes.
-Drive cautiously, especially if not used to driving on the left.
+Drive cautiously, especially if not used to steering on the left.

 Important Driving Notes